Last Updated on June 15, 2026 by Daniel Globe

 Rain-Free Water Clarity

-After a heavy rain, wait at least 72 hours before swimming.
-Storm runoff from the Koolau Mountains can quickly cloud the water and lower the water quality.
+After heavy rain, wait at least 72 hours before swimming.
+Storm runoff from the Ko’olau Mountains quickly clouds the water and lowers water quality.
+On calm, low-wind days, move slowly and breathe easy while snorkeling to make the most of the visibility.

 What to Pack for Kaiona Beach Park

 Pack a few beach essentials so you can enjoy the day without any hassles.
+No food or drink stands operate on-site.

 | Item | Why it matters |